 - The development of international-mindedness and cultural competence are fundamental to being successful in an interconnected world

-The strategic objectives of AISA specify that all AISA programmes, services, resources and networks exist to:
+The strategic objectives of AISA specify that AISA services, resources and networks will:

 - Support professional growth